 Things at home are heavy.
-Hospitals seem to drag themselves home.
-It is difficult to think about anything but cancer and babyR’s violent attention seeking behaviour.
+Hospitals seem to drag themselves into our living room.
+It is difficult to think about anything but cancer and babyR’s violent attention-seeking behavior.
 But I try.
-I keenly look out for moments of joy and normalcy.
+I keenly search for moments of joy and normalcy.

-Yesterday while going through my Travel photos, I realized I would be away in an unknown city right now, if not for the pandemic.
-Not that I mind being home.
-But I do miss the adventure of discovery.
+Yesterday, while going through my Travel photos, I realized I would be away in an unknown city right now if not for the pandemic.
+Not that I mind being home, but I miss the adventure of discovery.
 In this photo series, I am trying to see my home as an unknown city and love it newly.

-I stand in Juna Bazaar and stare as sweat tickles down my back and life happens around me.
+I stand in Juna Bazaar and stare as sweat trickles down my back and life happens around me.

 Dadi and mumma are making sheera.